This Website

 Get THE BOOK on the History of Nichols Industries

 They were not fancy at all and had very few moving parts.
 It was primarily a way for the Nichols bunch to get into the toy market.
-However, these days a Silver Pony that is in mint condition will command a very large price.
+However, these days a Silver Pony Cap Gun that is in mint condition will command a very large price.
 A strange fact, considering that at one point there was a whole warehouse full of these and no one to buy them!

 A well preserved Silver Pony box.
 And look at the price!
 SIXTY NINE CENTS!
 I doubt if you could buy the box for 69 DOLLARS now.
 And is there a Silver Pony inside?